Want to make pro-standard mixes in your own home recording studio? Now you can!

-The Audio Masterclass Professional Course in Mixing works by online distance learning.
+Audio Masterclass works by flexible self-study and online distance learning.
 We have students in more than 120 countries all around the world.
-All you need to come on the course is a basic home studio setup and an internet connection, and of course a strong desire to create mixes of fully professional quality in your own home studio.
+All you need for your course is a basic home studio setup, a computer with a DVD-ROM drive and an internet connection, and a strong desire to produce recordings of fully professional quality in your own home studio.

 Tutorials and videos

-Course instruction is through world-class online textbook materials, audio tutorials, and supplementary video materials where appropriate.
+Course instruction is through world-class textbook materials, audio tutorials, and supplementary video materials where appropriate.
 We show you the important techniques of audio that professionals use every day, and you can use yourself in your own home studio.
-All of the course materials are available online, and also enhancement learning materials including videos shot at Abbey Road Studios 2 and 3.
-You can print, save or download all of your course materials as you wish to keep permanently.
+In addition to your 12-volume DVD-ROM set, all of the course materials are available online for the full duration of your 12-month enrollment, with enhancement learning materials including videos shot at Abbey Road Studios 2 and 3.

-Many of the audio examples will show you what you should aim to achieve, whether the topic is EQ, compression, reverb, effects etc. Others will show you how things can go wrong - and we'll show you clearly the difference between good audio and bad, and explain the reasons why.
+Many of the audio examples will show you what you should aim to achieve, whether the topic is EQ, compression, mixing, mastering etc. Others will show you how things can go wrong - and we'll show you clearly the difference between good audio and bad, and explain the reasons why.

 The best way to learn audio is to do audio - recording, editing, processing, mixing and mastering.
 And don't forget the importance of close, attentive listening.
 The more you do it, the better you'll get.

-So the Audio Masterclass Professional Course in Mixing features a range of practical multitrack recordings ranging from straightfoward to mix, to complex and challenging.
+So your Audio Masterclass course will feature a range of practical projects relating to the modules of the course.
 The practical projects will set you a task to complete, show you how to do it and point out what could go wrong.
 And when you have completed your project, you can compare your work with our examples - many of which are created by Audio Masterclass students.

 Student advice team

-All Audio Masterclass students have access to our Student Advice Team for the full duration of their enrollment.
+All Audio Masterclass students have access to our Student Advice Team for one full year of enrollment.
 You can ask questions on any of the course topics and receive a personal response.

-Because Audio Masterclass works by distance learning, you can learn entirely at your own pace.
+Because you have all of your course materials immediately in your hands on delivery you can learn entirely at your own pace.
 There is no set schedule and you can move quickly or slowly through the course as you wish and take breaks at any time.